-- High Pressure, Heat Distilling: Distillation at lower temperatures and low pressure is the preferred method for producing high quality, pure essential oils.
+- High Pressure, Heat Distilling: Distillation at lower temperatures and low pressure is the preferred method for producing high quality, premium grade essential oils.

 Imagine pressure cooking a salad: Nutritionists tell us not to boil our vegetables because the hot water removes the vitamins and nutrients.
 Similarly, “boiling” plants to extract their essence destroys many of a plant’s fragile constituents.

 Keeping the distiller’s temperature low is a must.

 Essential oils MUST be distilled for the proper length of time to release all their active constituents.

 For example, cypress must be distilled for 24 hours to release all the chemical constituents.
 Most distilling operations, throughout the world, only distill cypress one hour and 15 minutes.

 Similarly, lavender does not produce all its beneficial constituents unless it is distilled for one hour and 30 minutes; but most lavender is distilled for only 15 minutes!
 Three-quarters of the volume is extracted during the first quarter of the distillation process.
 Many producers end the process there because the increased time does not

 significantly increase the volume.
 Time is “only” a crucial factor to extracting the plant’s beneficial properties.